 - 1. Go over PowerPoint slide 1 with the class and discuss the different purposes for reading. - 2.
 Select a small amount of text (one to two pages of text from a textbook, a single primary source, or a short chapter from a fiction text) for students to read. - 3.
 Establish the purpose(s) for reading by directing students to read to find something stated explicitly in the text and to infer something from the facts in the text.
-For example, to prepare students for reading the section about pirates (on the student activity page), a teacher might ask students to: - Read to find out why business owners hired pirates. - Read to figure out the long-term effects of piracy on coastal economics. - 4.
+For example, to prepare students for reading the section about colonialism and war in Africa (on the Student Activity Page), the teacher would ask students to: - Read to find out what dangers the author believes Africans faced. - Read to figure out why colonial powers were interested in Africa - 4.
 You can apply this technique to multiple texts in order to help students achieve a broader analysis of a topic or concept.
-For example, before reading multiple sources (e.g., a textbook, primary sources, and fictional sources) centered on the colonial trade, you could establish the following broad purposes for reading: - Everybody reads to find out what challenges the colonists faced when establishing trade with other countries. - Everybody reads to figure out if the colonists had "free trade" with other countries. - 5.
+For example, before reading multiple sources (e.g., a textbook, primary sources, and fictional sources) centered on the colonization of Africa, you could establish the following broad purposes for reading: - Everybody reads to find out how colonization changed the economic structure of Africa. - Everybody reads to figure out the social and political ramifications of colonization in Africa. - 5.
 By establishing the purposes for reading, you model for students how to focus on the most important aspects of the text.
 With appropriate modeling, you can also turn ERT over to your students.
 For example, you can provide objectives for the unit of study then have students practice setting a purpose for reading.
 Afterwards, give students feedback on how well the their purposes matched the objectives.